produccion2018/produccion2018/README.md

 	- Mobile Application Development
 	- Web Application Development
 - :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
-- 💬 Talk to me about Space, Philosophy, Science, anything that interests you.

 ## My Skills Include